 Normal physiologic changes of the maternal skin and appendages during pregnancy (table 1) are reviewed elsewhere.
-(See "The skin, hair, nails, and mucous membranes during pregnancy".)
+(See "Maternal adaptations to pregnancy: Skin, hair, nails, and mucous membranes".)

 Dermatoses occurring in the nonpregnant population that may flare or remit during pregnancy are discussed elsewhere.
 (See "Management of psoriasis in pregnancy" and "Treatment of atopic dermatitis (eczema)".)

 EVALUATION OF THE PREGNANT WOMAN WITH A PRURITIC ERUPTION — Pruritus during pregnancy is a major symptom of specific dermatoses of pregnancy, although it may be physiologic or associated with common inflammatory skin diseases, infections, or infestations (eg, allergic contact dermatitis, pityriasis rosea, scabies) occurring coincidentally during pregnancy.
 Severe generalized pruritus, especially if predominant on the palms and soles, in the absence of primary skin lesions suggests intrahepatic cholestasis of pregnancy (ICP).
 (See "Intrahepatic cholestasis of pregnancy".)

 A pregnant woman with a pruritic skin eruption requires immediate evaluation in consultation with a dermatologist and diagnosis because delayed diagnosis or misdiagnosis may pose significant risk to the fetus (preterm delivery, small for gestational age) and the mother .
 The initial assessment involves (table 2):

 ●Obtaining a detailed medical history, including personal and family history of atopy, obstetric history (primigravida, multiple gestation pregnancy, similar illness in previous pregnancies), and time of onset of the current eruption (early or late pregnancy).